Home Care

 Do herbs grow well indoors year-round?

 Yes, most herbs can grow indoors year-round if they receive enough light and proper care.
+Growth slows in winter due to lower light levels, but a grow light can compensate and keep plants productive through the darker months.

 How often should I water indoor herbs?